peterhinch/micropython-lcd160cr-gui/README.md

 ## 4.4 Method

  * `reg_task` args `task`, `on_change=False`.
+This is a convenience method for applications which use `uasyncio` and provides for the automatic cancellation of tasks.
 The first arg may be a `Task` instance or a coroutine.
-It is a convenience method which provides for the automatic cancellation of tasks.
-If a screen runs independent coros it can opt to register these.
+If a `Screen` runs associated coros it can opt to register these.
 On shudown, any registered tasks of the base screen are cancelled.
 On screen change, registered tasks with `on_change` `True` are cancelled.
 For finer control applications can ignore this method and handle cancellation explicitly in code.

 ###### [Jump to Contents](./README.md#contents)